washingtonstateuniversity/WSUMAGE-vagrant/README.md

 1. `rake suspend` :: vagrant suspend ***(only adds timer and events)***
 1. `rake pull` :: match the local to the production
 1. `rake push` :: push up to production ***(would need to authenticate)***

-1. `rake hardclean` :: runs all the cleaners
+Utility tasks
 1. `rake clean_db` ::  This is to clear the shared database folder
 1. `rake clean_www` :: This is to clear the shared web folder
 1. `rake create_install_settings` :: create the settings for the installer
+1. `rake test` :: this is for testing that all the plugins are there, if not then install them?
+1. `rake open` :: Opens up your default browser and loads your url from settings